Want to visit a tropical paradise and wondering how to go from Manila to Boracay? We can help!

 While it’s not far traveling from Manila to Boracay, this journey can seem complicated – at least until you take it step by-step.
 It’s relatively straightforward.

 Boracay is a beautiful island that is popular among travelers to the Philippines so many people travel from Manila to Boracay every day.
 It’s a great place to visit along with Manila for two very different sides of the Philippines.

 But before you can enjoy Boracay, you need to learn how to get there.

 Below, I describe exactly how to get to Boracay from Manila so you know exactly what you need to do.
 Whether you are looking for Manila to Boracay flights, the Manila to Boracay ferry 2024 schedule or considering taking a bus ride from Manila to Boracay, it’s covered in this guide.
 This way, you will be in paradise as quick as possible!

 I also describe the reverse journey from Boracay to Manila.

 Map: Getting To Boracay From Manila

-This map will show you how to go Boracay from Manila.
+This map shows you how to go Boracay from Manila overland.

-The distance from Manila to Boracay Island is 310 km and the approximate travel time can take anywhere between 4.5 hours to 15 hours, depending on what transport you’re travelling from Manila to Boracay on.
+The distance from Manila to Boracay Island is 310 kilometers and the approximate Manila to Boracay travel time can take anywhere between 4.25 hours to 18 hours, depending on what transport you’re traveling from Manila to Boracay on.